 It isn’t clear what the future holds for the dreamers.
 This impacts everyone: from employers who have hired Dreamers, to those of us on the road who rely on everyone being properly licensed and sanctioned to drive.

 Drivers have a responsibility to be safe behind the wheel.
 If you’ve been in an accident with an unlicensed driver, you may have rights under the law.
-Edward Bernstein & Associates are car accident lawyers in Las Vegas, Nevada who work closely with victims of car accidents to help them seek justice.
+George R. Fusner is a accident lawyer in Nashville who works closely with victims of car accidents to help them seek justice.
 You may only have a limited amount of time after a crash to seek compensation for your injuries, medical expenses, lost wages, and pain and suffering.
-Visit us at https://edbernstein.com/ to learn more about your legal options.
+Visit us at https://gfusnerlaw.com to learn more about your legal options.